morgansunn/SaleFraud/README.md

 # SaleFraud
-This is the sale fraud assignment by Morgan and Tyson
+This is the sale fraud assignment by Nicole and Morgan